existeundelta/vr-da-leech/README.md

 Redshift is a good way to analysis big informations :)

 AWS RedShift it' awesome :) But and now ?
-If I already have a tradicional relational data warehouse ?
+If I already have a traditional relational data warehouse ?

 OK.. don't wory...
-Leech  will help you to migrate from tradicional database to RedShift :)
+Leech  will help you to migrate from traditional database to RedShift :)

 ### Important.
 Remember: Leech is not a ELT tool!!
 To this purpose, i suggest use Pentaho PDI or Luiggi (Spotify).